cpoczatek/oci-performance-test/README.md

 This isn't a great test.
 Because of the short time frame, the results don't stabilize.
 Additionally, it's not a representative workload.
 We'd strongly suggest building some acceptance criteria based on cassandra-stress and working from there.

 It's possible the JDK version is influencing results.
 Everything else seems to be the same.

+I don't believe this is actually stressing the hardware in any meaningful way, rather we're bottlenecking on some part of the system that is uncharacteristic of real load.
+This is clear because of the similar performance observed on different hardware.